rubentanoey/os222/about.md

 # About

-Ruben Tanoey, OS 2022 Student
+Ruben Tanoey,
+Operating Systems 2022-2 (Odd Semester 22/23)

 <br>
 # More Information